What is PI Planning?

 Because Jira does not provide a PI Planning Board out of the box, an Atlassian Marketplace application is required to meet this requirement.
 VisualScript is such an app.
 VisualScript can use data from Jira and generate a visual like a PI Board to be added to in a Jira dashboard or Confluence page.

-VisualScript's PI Board Solution
+VisualScript's PI Board Report

-VisualScript has a built-in solution for creating a PI Board using Jira data on a Jira dashboard or Confluence page.
+VisualScript has a built-in report for creating a PI Board using Jira data on a Jira dashboard or Confluence page.
 The PI Board in VisualScript follows all of the criteria that make up a proper PI Planning Board.

 The report requires the user to input a few parameters.
 These are: